 The impact of spending a class period teaching clauses and then following that up with a few writing prompts for practice is well worth your time and something that your students will use for the rest of their life no matter what job or career they choose.

 How To Teach Clauses

-Real quick, if you are a little nervous about teaching clauses because you're not totally confident about whether your students understand some of the basics, then try this free lesson on vivid verbs first.
+Real quick, if you are a little nervous about teaching clauses because you're not totally confident about whether your students understand some of the basics, then try this free unit on parts of speech first.
 It's fun, and it'll give you an idea of where your students are.
 It's critical they have a strong grasp of verbs before moving into a lesson on clauses.

 I approach teaching clauses like I approach many grammar concepts: with brief direct instruction, followed by observing mentor sentences, then practicing the concept through writing.